BoliviaOfficial Name: Plurinational State of Bolivia

-There are limited flights within Bolivia and to neighboring countries.
+- There are limited flights within Bolivia and to neighboring countries.
 Flight delays and cancellations are common.
-You should keep this information in mind when making your travel plans.

-The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to, or foreign residents of, Bolivia.
+HIV Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Bolivia.

 Safety and Security